MartinKral/Spherestroyer/README.md

 Workaround is to create global object with async function

 ## Missing:
-- In editor the game is not updating score, screen shake and sounds (would require hybrid systems) - build dot.net to test everything if required
 - The sounds are not part of this repository